Pwnboberry/writeups/Kenobi_rus.md

 ![](https://github.com/Pwnboberry/writeups/blob/main/images/searchsploit.png)

 <details>
-<summary>Вопрос: How many exploits are there for the ProFTPd running?>
+<summary>Вопрос: How many exploits are there for the ProFTPd running?</summary>

 4